Bob Newhart: 1958–1971: Comedy albums and stardom

-The Bob Newhart Show
+1972–1978: The Bob Newhart Show

 Newhart starred in two long-running sitcoms.
 In 1972, soon after he guest-starred on The Smothers Brothers Comedy Hour, he was approached by his agent and his managers, producer Grant Tinker, and actress Mary Tyler Moore (the husband/wife team who founded MTM Enterprises), to work on a series called The Bob Newhart Show, to be written by David Davis and Lorenzo Music.
-He was very interested in the starring role of psychologist Bob Hartley, with Suzanne Pleshette playing his wry, loving wife, Emily, and Bill Daily as neighbor and friend Howard Borden.
+He was very interested in the starring role of psychologist Bob Hartley, with Suzanne Pleshette playing his wry, loving wife Emily and Bill Daily as neighbor and friend Howard Borden.

-The Bob Newhart Show faced heavy competition from the beginning, launching at the same time as the popular shows M*A*S*H, Maude, Sanford And Son, and The Waltons.
-Nevertheless, it was an immediate hit.
+The Bob Newhart Show was a part of the CBS comedy lineup on Saturday Night consisting of All in the Family, M*A*S*H, The Mary Tyler Moore Show, and The Carol Burnett Show.
+The series was an immediate hit.
 The show eventually referenced what made Newhart's name in the first place; apart from the first few episodes, it used an opening-credits sequence featuring Newhart answering a telephone in his office.
 According to co-star Marcia Wallace, the entire cast got along well, and Newhart became close friends with both Wallace and co-star Suzanne Pleshette.

 In addition to Wallace as Bob's wisecracking, man-chasing receptionist Carol Kester, the cast included Peter Bonerz as amiable orthodontist Jerry Robinson; Jack Riley as Elliot Carlin, the most misanthropic of Hartley's patients; character actor and voice artist John Fiedler as milquetoast Emil Petersen; and Pat Finley as Bob's sister, Ellen Hartley, a love interest for Howard Borden.
 Future Newhart regular Tom Poston had a briefly recurring role as Cliff "Peeper" Murdock, veteran stage actor Barnard Hughes appeared as Bob's father for three episodes spread over two seasons, and Martha Scott appeared in several episodes as Bob's mother.

-By 1977, the show's ratings were declining and Newhart wanted to end it, but was under contract to do one more season.
+By 1977, the show's ratings were declining and Newhart wanted to end it but was under contract to do one more season.
 The show's writers tried to rework the sitcom by adding a pregnancy, but Newhart objected: "I told the creators I didn't want any children, because I didn't want it to be a show about 'How stupid Daddy is, but we love him so much, let's get him out of the trouble he's gotten himself into'."
 Nevertheless, the staff wrote an episode that they hoped would change Newhart's mind.
 Newhart read the script and he agreed it was very funny.
 He then asked, "Who are you going to get to play Bob?"
 Coincidentally, Newhart's wife gave birth to their daughter Jenny late in the year, which caused him to miss several episodes.